 Typical firewood has a flashpoint (that is the lowest possible temperature of combustion) of around 570 degrees Fahrenheit.

 However, as we’ve already seen some species of tree produce much lower flashpoints and Birch is going to require much more energy to burn.

-What’s the Melting Point Of Wood?
+What’s the Melting Point?

 Melting, from a physical perspective requires a couple of changes in the structure of a substance.

 Firstly, the molecules in the solid form of the substance must essentially be broken apart from each other.

 Secondly, the molecules must then be able to move freely around each other – creating a current of sorts.

 However, while it does this – the chemical properties of the substance are meant to remain the same.
 So, for example if you melt gold, you get liquid gold as an end product rather than a new substance.

 When it comes to wood, the first problem is that if you try to heat it enough to melt – it’s going to catch fire.
 When it catches fire, the wood oxidizes that is the individual molecules break down and combine with oxygen in the air to become new compounds.